<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=383903128744636&amp;ev=PageView&amp;noscript=1">

 Simply put, CARB found that the crude used in California refineries was too dirty.

-To get into the nitty gritty, CARB determines the annual crude CI score using a rolling three-year average.
-The 2018 increased pushed that CI number to 12.14 gCO2e/MJ, above the 11.91 gCO2e/MJ baseline by 0.23 gCO2e/MJ.
+average.
+The 2018 increase pushed that CI number to 12.14 gCO2e/MJ, above the 11.91 gCO2e/MJ baseline by 0.23 gCO2e/MJ.

-So, beginning on Jan.
-1, 2020, CARB imposed a penalty for the poor crude CI scores, raising the compliance target obligated parties had to meet this year to make up the difference.
+compliance target obligated parties had to meet this year to make up the difference.
 This is referred to as the “CI deficit.”

-Remember, the LCFS program administered by CARB is designed to force obligated parties – like refiners, fuel importers and wholesalers – to provide gasoline and diesel fuel that complies with CI targets.
+refiners, fuel importers and wholesalers – to provide gasoline and diesel fuel that complies with CI targets.
 CI targets become stricter each year.

 But Can You Put a Price on the CI Deficit?